| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 time_interval |

 A character vector specifying the time interval.
-Choose between 'day', 'week', or 'month'. |
+Choose between 'days', 'weeks', or 'months'. |

 lower_bound |